acvill/nodeSeqs/README.md

     gunzip assembly_graph_with_scaffolds.gfa.gz
     ./nodeSeqs.sh -g assembly_graph_with_scaffolds.gfa -d 5

 Progress will print to the command line.
 Once finished, `segments.fasta` is written to the working directory.
+Use checksums to compare your output to the [example output](https://github.com/acvill/nodeSeqs/blob/main/segments.fasta).

 ## Details